Ubud, Bali - Indonesia

 Here, there is no inside.
 The outside is everywhere and circulates on the wings of the air in a mixture of sounds, music, scents and colours.

-Orange, green, yellow, red and yellow embrace each other and are reflected in a curtain of glass beads hanging above the bar.
+Orange, green, yellow, and red embrace each other and are reflected in a curtain of glass beads hanging above the bar.

 On one of the coloured walls, the paintings of a local artist are displayed for a while, offering his vision of the world and beauty.
 A giant painting wall, and always new.